CinkerZX/CS-61BL/skeleton-su20/proj2/out/production/proj2/Readme.md

-### To do: test merge: correct checkout branch; check the operations on set
+### To do: test merge: delete the trace back operations; check the operations on set

 ### add the methods of reset, branchmanagement, checkout